Next: srfi list spec delete, Previous: srfi list spec filter, Up: srfi list spec [Index]

 It is an error to pass these procedures a circular list that does not contain an element satisfying the search criteria.
 Note that the procedure is not required to detect this case; it may simply diverge.
 It is, however, acceptable to search a circular list if the search is successful; that is, if the list contains an element satisfying the search criteria.

-Here are some examples, using the find
+Here are some examples, using the find and any procedures

 as canonical representatives: